joetifa2003/weaver/paper/main.typ

 Modules are imported using the `import` function, and the path to the module is relative to the current file and begins with a `./`.

-Standard library is just collection of built-in modules, imported by the same import function.
+The standard library is just a collection of built-in modules, imported using the same import function.

 #figure(
 ```weaver